pkivolowitz/CSC3510-S-2021/projects/p1/README.md

 My deconstructed C implementation is 26 lines including appropriate blank lines (and no comments).

 My assembly language implementation is 39 lines including appropriate blank lines, directives such as `.global`, `.text`, `.align`, `.data` and `.end` but no comments.

+## Work rules

+All work is done solo.

+## What to hand in

+In schoology, you will upload one ZIP file containing two files: a .c source code file and a .s source code file.